Glossary of terms

 Asexual a person who experiences no sexual attraction to other people, and/or no desire for sexual activity.
 However the term asexual to some is an umbrella term and includes demisexual, graysexual (see definitions below).
 (Also known as ‘ace’)

-Bisexual a person who experiences romantic attraction and/or sexual attraction towards men and women.
+Bisexual a person who experiences romantic attraction and/or sexual attraction towards people of more than one gender.

 Cross-dresser a person who wears clothing (accessories/make-up) that is typical of the opposite gender.
 May do this full time or only sometimes.